 - Final follow-up with surgeon at 6 months or 1 year

-- Maximum benefit typically achieved by 6-12 months
+- Maximum benefit is typically reached by 6-12 months

 Most surgeons recommend permanently avoiding: